practicalmeteor/spacejam/README.md

 ## mtp (meteor test-packages)

-Runs `meteor test-packages` with the provided arguments on port 3100 and with MONGO_URL unset so you can run your app and your package tests in parallel.
+Runs `meteor test-packages` with the provided options on port 3100 and with MONGO_URL unset so you can run your app and your package tests in parallel, without port or mongodb conflicts, if you use an external mongodb for your app.
 Supports the following additional environment variables:

 ### TEST_PORT

+Runs meteor with --port $TEST_PORT and sets PORT to TEST_PORT.
+Defaults to 3100.

+### TEST_ROOT_URL

+If set, sets ROOT_URL to TEST_ROOT_URL.
+If not set, sets ROOT_URL to http://localhost:$TEST_PORT/

+### TEST_METEOR_SETTINGS_PATH

- - If set, runs meteor with --settings $METEOR_SETTINGS_PATH
+If set, runs meteor with --settings $TEST_METEOR_SETTINGS_PATH.
+Useful if you use different settings for your app and your package tests.

+### METEOR_SETTINGS_PATH

-`METEOR_SETTINGS_PATH` - If set, runs meteor with --settings $METEOR_SETTINGS_PATH
+If set, runs meteor with --settings $METEOR_SETTINGS_PATH.
+Useful if you use the same settings for your app and your package tests.

 ## Changelog